MellowMarsh/MemoryGameJsProject/README.md

      • git clone https://github.com/MellowMarsh/MemoryGameJsProject

   2. Load index.html in your favorite browser.
+Google Chrome was used to build game.
   3. Play the game

 # Instructions: